 1. Who cares?

 Determine who genuinely wants to be involved in the decision along with those who will be affected.
-It’s not worth it to involve people who don’t care.
-Lucro is a decision accelerator for buyers and sellers in health care, and there are several ways we support these methods at the appropriate time.
-In Lucro, you’re able to invite contributors to your vendor selection project for collaboration and asynchronous work.
+It’s not worth it to involve people who won't be impacted by the end decision.
+The Valify Marketplace is a decision accelerator for buyers and sellers in health care, and there are several ways it supports these methods at the appropriate times.
+Using the Valify Marketplace, healthcare providers able to invite contributors to your vendor selection project for collaboration and asynchronous work.
 Whether you’re a project manager, analyst, or even a part of the executive steering committee, it’s key to think about who all the stakeholders in a project might be.

 2. Who knows?

 Identify who has the expertise you need to make the best decision and encourage those people to weigh in.
-We’ve talked about involving end users in this past blog post.
 These individuals that hold the experience and information should be surveyed to identify the major pain points that your decision is impacting.
-In Lucro, we encourage users to interview those who would be impacted by the decisions to make sure you’re solving for the right thing.
-Requirements gathering is done by asking vendors to respond to how they can address those must-haves and lining up responses to be compared and evaluated side-by-side.
+The Valify Marketplace encourages users to interview those who would be impacted by the decisions to make sure you’re solving for the right thing.
+Requirements gathering is done by asking vendors to respond to how they can address those must-haves and lines up responses to be compared and evaluated side-by-side.
 All of the vendor communication happens across the platform, which saves you from having to email everyone individually and aggregate the responses yourself.

 3. Who must agree?